antoine-mouchamps/gymtorax/docs/User guide.rst

 ===========================

 This section explains how to use the Gym-TORAX package.
-It is divided into two parts representing two visions:
+It is divided into two parts representing two perspectives:

 - :doc:`RL Users`: Focus on using the package for reinforcement learning tasks, leveraging the provided environments and tools.